356th Drive SE slide hazard

 356th Drive SE provides the only access for some 75 homes.
 The road is currently open but restricted to one lane north of the 4000 block.
 The ground under the roadway is moving slowly.
 Heavy rainfall could accelerate the slide and wash out the road.

 Residents who live north of the 4000 block on 356th Drive SE are encouraged to leave the area.
 Those who live or work south of the 4000 block are not affected at this time.

 What should residents in the evacuation area do?

 Residents should consider leaving the area as soon as possible.
-If road conditions worsen and the road is closed or becomes inaccessible, it is likely there will not be another way in or out of the area.
+If road conditions worsen and the road is closed or becomes inaccessible, there may not be another consistent way in or out of the area.

 For more information

 For information about road conditions on 356th Drive SE, sign up for updates by clicking on the red letter icon on the right side of the page.